 Assets from all episodes, or those not yet tagged via breakdown, will appear in the "existing items" menu of a given department, ensuring that come shoot day, equipment, props, wardrobe, and people will be in the right place at the right time.

-Assets appearing in multiple episodes can be viewed in either production-wide (master) or episode-specific views.
+Assets appearing in multiple episodes can be viewed in the production-wide (master).
 Below, the "Summary" section of this asset accounts for scenes and shoots days across multiple episodes.
-Note that assets can only be "added" to the master catalog, but will appear in episodic catalogs once they are tagged in the that episode's breakdown.
+Assets can be directly added to the master catalog, but will appear in episodic specific view once they are tagged in the that episode's breakdown.
+You can use a filtering option to see episode specific scenes and items that are across all episodes.

 Master Schedule & Reports